patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/rtl-handbook.md

 PatternFly components have been written to use [logical properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_logical_properties_and_values) - `block-start`, `inline-end`, `block-end`, and `inline-start` - rather than `top`, `right`, `bottom`, and `left`.
 This allows styles like margin and padding to be correctly laid out in both LTR and RTL.
 However, to avoid a sweeping breaking change, PatternFly variable names still use `top`, `bottom`, `left`, and `right`.

 **Note:** An exception to this support is with any components using popper.js, like tooltips and popovers.
+For now, the popper position and placement will need to be managed manually when used on pages with RTL content.

 ### Charts